espocrm/documentation/docs/administration/roles-management.md

 ### Assignment Permission

-Set this parameter to restrict the ability to re-assign records to another user and/or teams.
-If you set `team`, then it will be possible to assign only to users from own team(s).
-If `no`, users won't be able to re-assign at all.
+Set this parameter to restrict the ability to re-assign records to another User and/or Teams.
+If you set *team*, then it will be possible to assign only to Users from own Teams.
+If `no`, Users won't be able to re-assign at all.

-It also defines whether a user is able to post to stream of other users/teams.
+It also defines whether a User is able to post to the Stream of other Users and other Teams.

 ### User Permission

-Allows to restrict the ability for users to view activities, calendar and stream of other users.
+Allows to restrict the ability for Users to view Activities, Calendar and Stream of other Users.

 ### Portal Permission

-Defines access to portal information, the ability to post messages to portal users.
+Defines access to portal information, the ability to post messages to Portal Users.

-Users with the Portal Permission can manage followers of a specific record (as of v7.0).
-Only portal users can be managed.
+Users with the Portal Permission can manage followers of a specific record.
+Only Portal Users can be managed.

 ### Group Email Account Permission

-Defines access to group email accounts, the ability to send emails from group SMTP.
+Defines access to Group Email Accounts, the ability to send emails from a group SMTP.

 ### Export Permission

-Defines whether user have the ability to export records.
+Defines whether a User have the ability to export records.

 ### Mass Update Permission